Pumpkin Chestnut Mousse

-Does Pumpkin Chestnut Mousse with red beans sound funky enough for you?
+Does pumpkin with red beans and chestnuts sound funky enough for you?

 The best part is, no, make that the best parts are: No cooking, delicious, and nutritious enough to be much more than dessert, indeed part of dinner.

 No time to make dessert?
 I have here what it takes to make 1 dozen ample servings of something absolutely delicious without turning on your oven or your stove.
 I admit it: I was in a mad scientist mood when I dreamed up this pumpkin chestnut mousse: The bean-pumpkin-chestnut trinity is as improbable as it gets, but it works!
 I knew a star was born, and it became one of my favorite comfort foods!
 All natural, and no cooking whatsoever!

 Who knew beans could find their way into a dessert?

 Just listen to what my son Yakov wrote me: “Ma, your unlikely bean-chestnut-pumpkin concoction pudding (I think that’s what you should call it) was delicioso!
 My kids gobbled it up, and I stole a few bites.
 Yummy!”
 At first he had looked too horrified to taste it after I rattled off the ingredients, even though I offered him a dollar bribe, just for old times’ sake, but then he reconsidered…..
 Morality: Do NOT rattle off funky ingredients!
 Especially when the said funky ingredients are blended and do their unseen magic, just offer a serving of the delicious stuff for dessert, and wait till the dessert has been devoured.
 Oh gosh I almost forgot: don’t talk about beans, OK?